Learn how many keys on a piano, all the piano key notes – including the amount of black and white keys on a piano – and so much more!

 An octave is the span between, say, a C and the next C – a total of 8 tones (CDEFGABC).
 However, if you count the exact number of keys, including black keys, you’ll find 13!

-Is the piano a string or a percussion instrument?
+4. Is the piano a string instrument or a percussion instrument?

 Acoustic pianos have metal strings inside.
 When you press a key, a hammer hits the string, causing it to vibrate.
 That is what makes the sound.
 Most of the piano keys have 3 strings, though the lowest have just one or two.
 As a result, the average piano has around 230 strings total.

 The piano’s original name was the gravicembalo col piano e forte.
 Roughly translated from Italian, that means “keyboard instrument that plays soft and loud.”
-It was not the first keyboard instrument (the harpsichord, clavichord, and organ claim that honor), but it was the first that could be played softly or loudly by touch alone.
 Over the years, it was shortened to pianoforte or fortepiano, and eventually, just to piano.